Pointe shoe: Lifetime

 Under moderate usage, a pair of pointe shoes will typically last through ten to twenty hours of wear.
 For dance students, this often translates into weeks or months of serviceable use from a pair of pointe shoes.
 Professional dancers typically wear out pointe shoes more quickly; a new pair may wear out in a single performance.
 For example, in 2013 New York City Ballet ordered 8,500 pairs (for 180 dancers) and the Royal Ballet used approximately 12,000 pairs of pointe shoes.
+Early in their life, shoes are usually not adequately broken in for use in performance or auditions, while later in life shoes may not hold up to several hours of back to back class or rehearsal.
+It is a common strategy for dancers to rotate between several pairs of shoes, with shoes starting as classwork pairs before being moved to audition or performance work.
+Some dancers break shoes in a way which amplifies their foot and ankle mobility; 'dead' shoes which are no longer safe to dance on may be saved for use in photoshoots to show off a dancer's mobility.

 The lifetime of a pointe shoe depends on many factors, including: